AngelosFikias0/AngelosFikias0/README.md

 ### Hi there! 👋 I'm Angelos Fikias

 I'm a computer science student passionate about exploring the endless possibilities of technology.
-Currently, I'm studying at [University of Macedonia], where I'm diving deep into the world of computer science.
+Currently, I'm studying at University of Macedonia, where I'm diving deep into the world of computer science.

 - 🌱 I’m currently working on various interesting projects.
 - 🔭 I’m really excited to share my projects with the community.